PronobDas/cleanCodeSummary/cleanCode.md

 ## Comments rules
-Perpose is to explain the code if the code can't explain itself.
-Comments are good but not pure good.
-Comments are actually failure, failure to make the code express itself.
-They should be used as a last attemp to explain the code.
 1. Always try to explain yourself in code.
 2. Don't be redundant.
 3. Don't add obvious noise.